Table of Contents

 | Live streams | $1β$5 | Super Chats supplement ads |

-A creator pumping out daily Shorts might hit 1 million views and earn $10 to $60.
+A creator publishing daily Shorts might hit 1 million views and earn $10 to $60.
 That same effort producing long-form videos with 50,000 views could net $250 to $500.
 Shorts build audiences.
 Long-form pays bills.

 What Do YouTube Creators Earn by Channel Size?

-Smaller channels earn less per view than large ones β not because CPMs differ, but because YouTube’s ad system favors channels with strong watch-time signals, consistent upload history, and audience demographic data.
-A nano channel with 10K subs might earn $10 to $100/month; a large channel at 500K to 1M subs earns $2,500 to $5,000.
+Smaller channels earn less per view than large ones because YouTube’s ad system rewards channels with strong watch-time signals and established audience data.
+A nano channel with 10K subs earns $10 to $100/month from ads.
+A top-tier channel at 1M+ subs earns $5,000 to $30,000.
 According to Mediacube 2026 channel benchmarks, here is what creators typically earn across channel sizes:

 | Channel Size | Monthly Views (est.) | Typical Monthly Ad Revenue |